 Purpose

-The Behavioral Science Department (BSC) in the College of Medicine at the University of Kentucky recognizes political and social inequalities that have not only created significant health disparities among Blacks in the U.S. but have led to healthcare inequalities experienced by Blacks in the U.S. due to historical explicit bias and contemporary implicit bias across the healthcare system.
+The UK College of Medicine Behavioral Science Department (BSC) recognizes political and social inequalities that have not only created significant health disparities among the Black population but have led to health care inequalities experienced by Black people due to historical explicit bias and contemporary implicit bias across the healthcare system.
 Furthermore, there is a severe national shortage of physician-leaders who are committed to the health of underserved communities.
-Blacks represent 14% of the U.S. population, yet account for just 4% of its physicians.
-As such we are proud to offer the BSC White Coats for Black Lives (WCBL) Fellowship award to qualified rising second-year medical students with the goal of enhancing their understanding of health disparities, political and social inequalities, and healthcare inequities experienced by Blacks in the U.S. The fellowship experience will enhance medical school training and enable students to be better prepared to care for the underserved patient population of Blacks in the U.S.
+Black individuals represent 14 percent of the U.S. population, yet account for just 5.7 percent of its physicians.
+As such we are proud to offer the BSC White Coats for Black Lives (WCBL) Fellowship award to qualified rising second-year medical students with the goal of enhancing their understanding of health disparities, political and social inequalities, and health care inequities experienced by Black people in the U.S. The fellowship experience will enhance medical school training and enable students to be better prepared to care for the underserved patient population of Black individuals.

 Image